oronnir/conditional-balance/README.md

 ```

 # Acknowledgments
-We wish to thank the authors of [StyleAligned](https://github.com/google/style-aligned) as parts of our code were adopted from thier repository.
+We wish to thank the authors of [StyleAligned](https://github.com/google/style-aligned) as parts of our code were adopted from their repository.